Ben Price: Career

 On 27 January 2017 it was announced he would be leaving the role of Nick Tilsley in Coronation Street later in 2017.
 On 23 April 2018 it was announced Price would be returning to Coronation Street in summer 2018 and would appear on screen from autumn 2018 following a year away from the role.

-Price has a podcast called Sofa Cinema Club with Coronation Street co-actors Jack P. Shepherd and Colson Smith.
+Price has a podcast called On the Sofa with Colson, Jack and Ben with Coronation Street co-stars Jack P. Shepherd and Colson Smith.

 Personal life

-Price married Alexandra Wheeler in 2005.
-The marriage resulted in 2 children, and it was revealed on the TikTok podcast he shares with Jack P. Shepherd who plays on screen brother David Platt and Colson Smith who plays on screen as Craig Tinker, that his sons name is Max.